 You should find out who the Fieldmaster is (you should not go in front of this rider).
 The Hounds will then move off and when they pick up the scent and start to run, the rest of the field follows jumping the fences along the way.
 At the end of the line, there will be a fifteen minute break to allow the horses and riders to recover before the second line begins.
 A normal meet has three or four lines covering up to six or more miles but riders can miss out a line if they feel it will be too much for their horses.
 At the end of the day there will often be tea at the host’s house or in a local pub.

 WHAT SORT OF HORSE DO I NEED:

-All sorts of horses and ponies come out Draghunting.
+All sorts of horses and ponies come out Dragging.
 You don’t have to have a fast horse, but you do need one capable of jumping at least 2’9″.
 Meets vary in the difficulty of the fences offered and it is easy to see from the meet card those which are suitable for novice horses.
-Just as with fox hunting though, you should make sure your horse is fit before coming out and put a green ribbon in its tail if it hasn’t been hunting before so other riders know it is inexperienced.
+You should make sure your horse is fit before coming out and put a green ribbon in its tail if it hasn’t been Dragging before so other riders know it is inexperienced.
 (If you have any concern that your horse might kick, you should always have a red ribbon in its tail.)

 WHAT DO I WEAR?